Diverging Preferences: When do Annotators Disagree and do Models Know?: Modeling Diverging Preferences with Distributional Rewards

 \subsection{Results}

-We report our results from training and evaluating models on the HelpSteer2 and Multipref datasets in Table~\ref{tab:reward_modling_results}.
-We find that, with the exception of the Mean-Variance (NLL, Indep.) baseline, all systems perform comparably in Preference Accuracy.
-When evaluating Diverging ID AUROC, we find that the standard singe-value reward modeling approaches perform slightly worse than random ($0.5$), even when trained over all annotated labels.
-These findings are consistent with our analysis from Section~\ref{sec:single_value_analysis} above, where we find singe-value reward models predict similar rewards for high-agreement and diverging preferences.
+We report our results from training and evaluating models on the HelpSteer2 and MultiPref datasets in Table~\ref{tab:reward_modling_results}.
+We find that, with the exception of the Mean-Var (NLL, Indep.) baseline, all systems perform comparably in Preference Accuracy.
+When evaluating Diverging ID AUROC, we find that the standard single-value reward modeling approaches perform slightly worse than random ($0.5$), even when trained over all annotated labels.
+These findings are consistent with our analysis from Section~\ref{sec:single_value_analysis} above, where we find single-value reward models predict similar rewards for high-agreement and diverging preferences.

-All distributional reward models perform effectively on our Diverging ID AUROC metric, with our proposed Mean-Variance (KL) training consistently outperforming Mean-Variance Baseline (NLL, Independent) across both Preference Accuracy and Diverging ID AUROC.
-This demonstrates that our proposed Mean-Variance (KL) reward models learn to predict expected rewards $\mu$ that reflect annotators preferences and variances in these rewards $\sigma^2$ that reflect the divisiveness of a response when judged by different annotators.
-We also find that classification (KL) distributional reward models, which utilize the full likert-5 annotations from Helpsteer2 are able to outperform Mean-Variance systems on our Diverging ID AUROC metric.
+All distributional reward models perform effectively on our Diverging ID AUROC metric, with our proposed Mean-Var (KL) training consistently outperforming Mean-Var Baseline (NLL, Independent) across both Preference Accuracy and Diverging ID AUROC.
+This demonstrates that our proposed Mean-Var (KL) reward models learn to predict expected rewards $\mu$ that reflect the annotators' preferences and variances in these rewards $\sigma^2$ that reflect the divisiveness of a response across annotators.
+We also find that classification (KL) distributional reward models, which utilize the full Likert-5 annotations from HelpSteer2 are able to outperform Mean-Var systems on our Diverging ID AUROC metric.
 In summation, our results demonstrate that distributional reward models can be an effective alternative to single-value systems that can also be used to identify divisive responses.
 Later, in Section~\ref{sec:llm_as_judge_removing}, we explore one such use case for using distributional reward models to identify divisive examples.